windmill-labs/windmilldocs/docs/core_concepts/7_suspend_and_resume/index.md

 You can think of a scenario where only specific people can resume or cancel a Flow.
-To achieve this they would need to receive a personalized URL via some external communication channel (like email, SMS or chat message).
+To achieve this they would need to receive a personalized URL via some external communication channel (like e-mail, SMS or chat message).

-Important thing to remember is that a number of required approvals can be customized.
+Important thing to remember is that **the number of required approvals can be customized**.
 This allows some flexibility for cases where you either require approvals from all authorized people or only from one.

 ![Required approvals](./flow-number-of-approvals.png)